lrusso/tinymce/README.md

 Bugfix 4: Fixed when the spellchecking process begins, now it hides the language menu.

 Bugfix 5: Fixed when the spellchecking is disabled, now it hides the suggestions menu.

+## Theme modern update

+Bugfix 1: Added a patch that prevents that the editor changes the viewport in mobile devices.